w11k/fabs/README.md

 Run `grunt dist` to build a deployable version of the application, which is put to `build-output/compiled` folder by default and gets zipped to `build-output/{{ Name and Version from package.json }}.zip`

+### Additional Tasks

+In addition to `grunt dev` and `grunt dist` there are some other tasks meant to run standalone e.g. during release preparation.

+* `grunt bump`: bumps the semver version number (see https://github.com/vojtajina/grunt-bump)

 ## Roadmap